-Happy Holidays mi gente,
+¡Happy Holidays mi Gente!

-Leave it to the Christian right and people in general to fuck up a good thing… There are two parts to today’s post.
+Leave it to the Christian right and conservatives in general to fuck up a good thing… There are two parts to today’s post.
 One illustrates how conservatives use religion to foster fear, the other illustrates how spirituality can be a powerful force, even in the midst of unbelievable violence and insanity.

-The Fake War on Christmas
+The Manufactured War on Christmas

 What we preserve in the larger human story determines what we believe is possible in the world.

-The whole political correctness smear is bullshit anyway.
+The whole “political correctness” smear is bullshit anyway.
 People who bitch about political correctness remind me of a bunch of jerks whining because they can’t belittle and demean other people with impunity.
 Conservatives have been very successful at demonizing perfectly good words and concepts; in fact, it’s one of their most basic tactics.
 They have demonized the whole concept of politeness, of tolerance, of respect for other people.
 In their worldview, you’re either “us” or “them”; you’re either “with us” or “against us.”

 On Christmas Eve in 1914, two lines of homesick soldiers, one British, one German, were dug into the trenches on the Western Front in the middle of World War I. Now, you have to understand that WWI was considered the “war to end all wars.”
 It was one of the most vicious wars because in those days, you had to look your enemy in the eye as you stabbed or shot him.
 You were more likely to die from starvation, exposure, and disease as you were at the hands of the enemy.
 So, there are these two front lines and between them was a fire zone called no-man’s land.
-On a moonlit, snowy night in a God-forsaken landscape, the Germans lifted army issued Christmas trees sparkling with tiny candles over the edge of their trenches and set them in plain sight.
+On this moonlit, snowy night in a God-forsaken landscape, the Germans lifted army issued Christmas trees sparkling with tiny candles over the edge of their trenches and set them in plain sight.

 The British shouted and cheered with delight.
 The Germans began to sing “Stille Nacht… ”and the British began to sing along with “Silent Night.”
 This encouraged the Germans and they set down their guns in the moonlight and heaved themselves from their trenches carrying candles, cake, and cigars toward their enemies.
 The British responded in kind, carrying steamed pudding and cigarettes.